 Further Education colleges offer Post Leaving Certificate courses (PLCs) and are run by a wide range of public/private colleges and institutions – leading to awards validated by Quality and Qualifications Ireland (QQI), as well as other awards validated by a range of Irish, UK and other international awarding bodies.
 The courses are full-time and last for one or two years.
 Post Leaving Certificate courses adopt an integrated approach, focusing on technical knowledge, core skills and work experience.
 Most qualifications are either NFQ Level 5 or 6 (On the National Framework of Qualifications).
-The next steps being, Level 7 or 8, (degree/honours degree, respectively) which are available in Higher Education Institutes, and which you can progress to via the Further Education sector.
+The next steps being, Level 7 or 8, (degree/honours degree, respectively) which are available in Higher Education Institutes, and which can be progressed to to via the Further Education sector.

 The distinguishing features of FE colleges are their accessibility and links to the community, employers, higher education, schools, youth groups and other services.
 Their focus is on courses that are reflective of the needs of the community and where they view current/future skills shortage.
 Most courses have modules like work experience and communications built into them, to ensure that course participants are prepared and ready for work.
 The educational environment and atmosphere is also unique in the sense that it is conducive to the optimum learning experience, with small class sizes, and staff that have often vast personal work experience in the area they teach or lecture in.